-- a. own-use production work comprising production of goods and services for own final use; - b. employment work comprising work performed for others in exchange for pay or profit; - c. unpaid trainee work comprising work performed for others without pay to acquire workplace experience or skills; - d. volunteer work comprising non-compulsory work performed for others without pay; and - e. other work activities.2 - 34.64 From the perspective of the activities within the SNA production boundary, the most important form of work is employment with the most significant portion of this component relating to the contribution of employees.
-From the perspective of household well-being, a range of employment related statistics will be of high relevance including measures of compensation of employees, number of employees, and hours worked.
+- 34.69 From the perspective of the activities within the SNA production boundary, the most important form of work is employment with the most significant portion of this component relating to the contribution of employees.
+From the perspective of household well-being, employment related data are of high relevance including measures of remuneration of employees, number of employees, and hours worked.
 Such data can be used to derive indicators such as mean and median earnings.
-These employment related data will also underpin accounting for human capital as described in Section E. The organization of these statistics in an accounting context is described in Chapter 16 on Labour accounts.
-In addition, it will be relevant for some analysis to organize these statistics by type of household following the groupings listed above and in terms of characteristics of individuals such as age and sex.
-Of particular note is the analysis of the distribution of income for which the distribution of compensation of employees will be a core element (see Chapter 32 on Households). - 34.65 Chapter 16 on Labour accounts provides a richer description of the relationships between these five forms of work, the SNA production boundary, as applied in the sequence of economic accounts, and the general production boundary.
-The core message is that while employment as a form of work is important, there is also a wide range of other ways in which people contribute to activities within the general production boundary.
-Measurement of these non-employment contributions can provide important insights into household well-being. - 34.66 In terms of non-employment contributions, of most significance in the measurement of well-being is the activity associated with unpaid household service work.
-In terms of the forms of work framing, unpaid household service work includes both services produced for own-final use and services produced for other economic units through volunteer work.
-The measurement of unpaid household services work is discussed in detail in the following section. - 34.67 A related perspective on the forms of work listed above concerns the distinction between the formal and informal economy.
-The overarching concept of the informal economy is defined as constituting of all informal productive activities carried out by workers or economic units within the general production boundary.
-In the same vein, the measurement of the non-observed and illegal economy will be relevant in assessment of household well-being in some countries.
+These employment related data also underpin accounting for human capital as described in Section E. The organization of these data in an accounting context is described in Chapter 16 on Labour tables.
+In addition, organizing these data by type of household following the groupings listed in Section C.1 and in terms of characteristics of individuals such as age and sex is relevant.
+Of particular note is the measurement of the distribution of income for which the distribution of remuneration of employees will be a core element (see Chapter 32 on Households). - 34.70 Chapter 16 on Labour tables provides a richer description of the relationships between these five forms of work, the SNA production boundary, as applied in the sequence of economic accounts, and the general production boundary.
+The core message is that while employment as a form of work is important, there is also a range of other ways in which people contribute to activities within the general production boundary.
+Measurement of these non-employment contributions provides important insights into household well-being. - 34.71 In terms of non-employment contributions, of most significance in the measurement of well-being is the activity associated with unpaid household service work.
+In the forms of work framing, unpaid household service work includes both services produced for own-final use and services produced for other economic units through volunteer work.
+The measurement of unpaid household service work is discussed in detail in the following section. - 34.72 A related perspective on the forms of work listed above concerns the distinction between the formal and informal economy.
+The overarching concept of the informal economy is defined as constituting all informal productive activities carried out by workers or economic units within the general production boundary.
+In the same vein, the measurement of the non-observed and illegal economy is relevant in assessment of household well-being in many countries.
 Chapter 39 provides a description of accounting approaches to the measurement of the informal economy.
-The measurement considerations outlined in Chapter 39 can be linked to the discussion in this chapter on well-being recognizing that the key connecting concept is the definition of the SNA production boundary as well as that of the general production boundary. - 34.68 Table 34.4 provides a summary structure for recording information on the activity of individuals across the different forms of work.
+The measurement considerations outlined in Chapter 39 can be linked to the discussion in this chapter on well-being recognizing that the key connecting concepts are the SNA production boundary and the general production boundary. - 34.73 Table 34.4 provides a summary structure for recording information on the activity of individuals across the different forms of work.